SOCI 1101 (Introductory Sociology) Online General Information

-Online SOCI 1101 is designed for students who are unable to attend traditional-based class, are comfortable with computers and software, are comfortable with written communication, and who are self-motivated.
-Online is not for everyone, it is important to understand that even though you are not required to be online (or in a classroom) at a certain time, the course is structured with due dates and deadlines.
+The onlince section of SOCI 1101 is designed for students who are unable to attend traditional-based class, are comfortable with computers and software, are comfortable with written communication, and who are self-motivated.
+Online classes are not for everyone, and it is important to understand that even though you are not required to be online (or in a classroom) at a certain time, the course is structured with due dates and deadlines.
 It is important that the student have good time management skills as well as the ability to articulate their understanding of the material through written communication using Standard English rules.
 Online is a great way for students to learn at home or on the road with some flexibility.

 SOCI 1101 is a survey course that introduces the student to sociology.
-Course content includes sociological perspectives; social institutions, global issues, as well as applications of sociology into everyday life.
+Course content includes sociological perspectives; social institutions, global issues, as well as applying sociology to everyday life.

-The Structure of the course includes: discussions for each chapter; assignments, and exams.
-Assignments and exams are critical thinking in nature and require the students to make applications based on the information from the textbook and other resources.
-It is important that the student be able to articulate their understanding of the material through their writings as that is the only way the instructor has to evaluate their understanding of the material.
-The course is structured into Parts which coincides with the textbook.
-This is a 3 hour credit course so you can expect to spend 3-12 hours weekly depending on the assignments due for each week.
-All course material is available to the student on the first day of class.
-Students may work ahead however it is critical that students adhere to deadlines.
+The course includes discussions for each chapter, chapter quizzes, and two exams.
+Discussions and exams encourage critical thinking and require the students to make applications based on the information from the textbook and other resources.
+It is important that the student be able to articulate their understanding of the material through their writings, as that is the only way the instructor has to evaluate their understanding of the material.
+Course content is organized into parts which coincide with those in the textbook.
+This is a 3 hour credit course, so expect to spend several hours working on the course each week, depending on the assignments that are due.
+Students may work ahead, however, it is critical that students follow the deadlines.

-Orientation is located inside the D2L course page.
-Students are expected to read through all the folders, read the online policy, complete the course agreement, and sign the course policy.
-If these activities are not done within the first week of class the student will be reported to the Registrar's Office as a No Show and will not be allowed back into the class without first meeting with the instructor.
+The orientation material is located in the D2L course page.
+Students are expected to read through all the folders, read the online policy, complete the course agreement, and sign the online course policy.
+If these activities are not done within the first week of class the student will be dropped from the class due to non-attendance.

-Important infomation when deciding to take this course online:
+Important information when deciding to take this online course:

 It is important that you read through all course content to familiarize yourself with the design of the course.
-In addition please be aware that I WILL NOT accept coursework outside D2L.
-This is to protect you and the instructor from "lost" emails etc. Also, keep in mind that online learning is not self-paced.
-I have very strict deadlines.
-Course material is available the first day of class, with the exception of the midterm which must be proctored, therefore work WILL NOT BE ACCEPTED LATE.
-You can work ahead, just do not get behind.
+In addition please be aware that I will not accept coursework outside D2L.
+This is to protect everyone from "lost" emails, etc. Also, keep in mind that online learning is not self-paced.
+I have very strict deadlines and late work will not be accepted.

-Emails: I will respond to emails that are generated through D2L within 24-36 hours Monday through Thursday and 48-60 hours on weekends.
-I typically check emails in the morning or evening each day M-F.
+Emails: I will respond to emails that are generated through D2L as soon as possible.
+I typically check emails in the morning or evening each week day.

 For additional information contact Professor Josh Stovall at email@example.com or 678-872-8028.